QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/b/b.md

 Qualitative researchers often work closely with human participants, conducting in-depth interviews, focus groups, and oral histories, or engaging in participant observation and ethnography.
 Most social scientists feel a profound ethical obligation to their participants, and  responsibility for ensuring that their research does not negatively impact these individuals.
 Sharing data generated through human participants research can expose your participants to additional risk, however.
 As a result, you need to take special care when you share such data to be sure that you do so ethically and legally.

-According to the [*1979 Belmont Report*](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html),three key principles create the conditions for ethical research:
+According to the [1979 Belmont Report](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html), three key principles create the conditions for ethical research:

--   *Respect* *–* Showing respect for the personal autonomy and agency of your research participants.
+-   *Respect* – Showing respect for the personal autonomy and agency of your research participants.
 -   *Beneficence* – Seeking a balance between minimizing potential risks to individual participants and to society while maximizing benefits to both.
 -   *Justice* – Being fair to individual participants, neither exploiting nor ignoring one group to benefit another.